YukinaMochizuki/issue-assistant/README.md

 # Issue Assistant

-This is an experimental project focused on practice Vaadin platform, GitLab Webhook and Spring Security.
+This is an experimental project focuses on practicing Vaadin platform, GitLab Webhook and Spring Security.

 **From [Vaadin official website](https://vaadin.com):**